 We recommend testing at least 5 cDNA samples in the same experiment to optimize the use of the standards and primers and probe mixes.
-The two-block scheme in Figure 6 shows an example.
+The two-block scheme in Figure 7 shows an example.

-All the assays on this first block are performed with PPC-ABL qPCR on the SmartCycler instrument
+All the assays on this first block are performed with PPC-ABL.

-All the assays on this second block are performed with PPF-Mbcr
+All the assays on this second block are performed with PPF-Mbcr.

-Figure 6.
+Figure 7.
 Suggested plate setup for one experiment.
 S: cDNA sample; F1-5: BCR-ABL Mbcr standards; C1-3: ABL standards; H2O: water control.